Horbenkodev/hugo-blog/content/posts/top-ai-agent-development-companies/index.md

 Anadea has delivered agents including a deal-sourcing agent for a private equity firm that speeds investment data preparation, and a legal-document agent that cuts medical record review from days to minutes.
 It works across fintech, healthcare, real estate, and eLearning, and its projects are compliant with GDPR, HIPAA, ISO 9001, and ISO 27001.
 Pricing runs $25 to $49 per hour on a time-and-materials or dedicated-team model, and it holds a 4.8-star Clutch rating across 35 reviews.

 *Best for*: companies that want custom agents built and maintained by a long-term product team.

+{{< advert_with_cta title="Have an AI agent use case in mind?" description="Send us the workflow you want to automate, and Anadea will come back with a realistic scope, timeline, and whether an agent makes sense at all." button="Get a project estimate" url="https://anadea.info/contacts" >}}

 #### ELEKS